 All community entities can contribute to the well-being of the community, including public, private and voluntary, as well as individuals, formal and informal associations.

-Pat Dobbins, Mary Ruth Prouty, Barbara Barnes, and Judy Paskvan provided two dozen community non-profit and community leaders with an outline of the Center For Disease Control's ten essential public health services required for the foundation of public health activity.
+Pat Dobbins, Mary Ruth Prouty, Brenda Barnes, and Judy Paskvan provided two dozen community non-profit and community leaders with an outline of the Center For Disease Control's ten essential public health services required for the foundation of public health activity.

 Hendry county ranks #35 out of 67 Florida counties in overall health outcomes, a weighted composite of mortality (premature death) and morbidity (low birth rates, poor physical and mental health)

 But, in Health Factors, Hendry ranks way down the list of Florida's counties at 66th.

 Health Factors combines the four components of Health Behaviors (smoking, drinking, obesity, STD, etc), Clinical Care (number of physicians, preventable hospital stays, diabetic and mammography screeening), Social/Economic Factors (education levels, unemployment, poverty, crime, single parents), and Physical Environment (air pollution, recreational facilities, healthy food access, percentage of fast food restaurants).

 Hendry comes in 65th in the Clinical Care category because of the high number of uninsured, and low number of physicians, and ranks 67th for the social/economic factors because of the high number of children in poverty and single-parent households, and higher than average violent crime rate.

 Glades county ranks #58 in overall Health Outcomes, but rank badly at 64th in premature deaths.

 Glades ranked 57th in overall Health Factors.
 But, it ranks very low at 66th in the clinical care category due to the high number of uninsured, high number of preventable hospital stays, and low mammography screenings.